AWS Quickstart Guide#

 Note

-when selecting hardware config, make sure to select GPU of A100 or higher
+When selecting the hardware configuration, make sure to select a GPU of A100 or higher.

 _images/aws3.png